 Many different types of estate disputes occur between family members or other beneficiaries.
 Some of the most common reasons to dispute a will include:

-Contesting the validity of a will:
+Contesting the Validity of a Will

 This is the most common type of estate dispute in NSW.
 If someone believes the will is invalid, they can challenge it in court.
 There are several grounds on which a will can be challenged, such as:

-- The will was not made voluntarily.
+- The will was not made voluntarily

-- The testator (the person who made the will) did not have the mental capacity to make a will when they signed it.
+- The testator (the person who made the will) did not have the mental capacity to make a will when they signed it

-- The will was forged or altered.
+- The will was forged or altered

-- The will was made under duress or undue influence.
+- The will was made under duress or undue influence

-Challenging the interpretation of a will:
+Challenging The Interpretation of a Will

 An estate dispute can arise if there is a disagreement about the testator’s wishes or the will’s meaning needs to be clarified.
 If there is a disagreement under these circumstances, the court may have to interpret the will.
 This can be a complex and difficult process.

-Claiming a share of the estate under the Family Provision Act:
+Claiming a Share of the Estate Under the Family Provision Act

-The executor is the person who is responsible for managing the estate and distributing the assets to the beneficiaries.
+The executor is the person responsible for managing the estate and distributing the assets to the beneficiaries.
 If someone believes that the executor has misbehaved, has mismanaged the estate, or failed to carry out their duties properly, the will may be contested.

 Launching an Estate Dispute in NSW

-Resolving estate disputes can be complex and time-consuming and must be heard by the NSW Supreme Court.
-If you or other beneficiaries are considering estate litigation, seeking legal representation from experienced lawyers such as those at the Wills & Estate Disputes Helpline is essential.
+Resolving estate disputes can be complex and time-consuming, and must be heard by the NSW Supreme Court.
+If you or other beneficiaries are considering estate litigation, seeking legal representation from experienced estate dispute lawyers, such as those at the NSW Wills & Estate Disputes Helpline, is essential.
+The following reasons are the most common causes of estate litigation or dispute:

-- The deceased may have made a mistake in their will, such as omitting a family member or other expectant beneficiaries and leaving someone out entirely, leading to a dispute.
+- The deceased may have made a mistake in their will, such as omitting a family member or other expectant beneficiaries and leaving someone out entirely, leading to a dispute

-- A dispute may arise if the will-maker was under undue influence or pressure from someone to make a will in their favour.
+- A dispute may arise if the will-maker was under undue influence or pressure from someone to make a will in their favour

-- The will may have been forged or altered after the deceased’s death, leaving out family members.
+- The will may have been forged or altered after the deceased’s death, leaving out family members

-- The family members and other will beneficiaries may not agree on how the assets from the deceased estate should be distributed.
+- The family members and other will beneficiaries may not agree on how the assets from the deceased estate should be distributed

-- An earlier version of the will may show someone was included but left out of the current will.
+- An earlier version of the will may show someone was included, but left out of the current will

 The Process of a Grant of Probate

-A Grant of Probate is a court order that gives the executor of a will the authority to manage the deceased person’s estate and distribute the deceased’s assets according to the terms of the will.
+A Grant of Probate is a Supreme Court order that gives the executor of a will the authority to manage the deceased person’s estate and distribute the deceased’s assets according to the terms of the will.
 In NSW, the Grant of Probate is issued by the Supreme Court.
+The benefits of a Grant of Probate include:

-- It gives the executor the authority to manage the estate and distribute the assets.
+- It gives the executor the authority to manage the estate and distribute the assets

-- The executor can access the estate’s assets, such as bank accounts and property.
+- The executor can access the estate’s assets, such as bank accounts and property

-- It protects the executor from personal liability for the debts of the estate.
+- It protects the executor from personal liability for the debts of the estate

-- It provides a public record of the executor’s authority.
+- It provides a public record of the executor’s authority

 To apply, the executor must file an application with the Court and provide several documents, including: